 Good For The Gut:

 A great digestive function means a healthy you and it is responsible for optimum absorption of nutrients.
-Eating Chayote boosts digestive health, ensures regular detoxification.
-An ample presence of flavonoids, plant compounds in Chayote prevent constipation, regulate bowel movement, maintain the growth of healthy gut bacteria thus optimizing various functions of digestive tract.
+Eating Chayote boosts digestive health, and ensures regular detoxification.
+An ample presence of flavonoids, and plant compounds in Chayote prevents constipation, regulates bowel movement, and maintains the growth of healthy gut bacteria thus optimizing various functions of the digestive tract.

 Aids In Weight Loss:

 Chayote is your must-have vegetable if you are on a strict diet regimen, hoping to shed those extra kilos.
-Quite low on calories, it is extremely beneficial for weight watchers and those practicing calorie deficit diet plan.
+Quite low on calories, it is extremely beneficial for Weight Watchers and those practicing calorie-deficit diet plans.
 Being rich in dietary fibre it helps in resisting mid-day hunger pangs and in suppressing appetite.

 Triggers Cognitive Function: